Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Modeling of Separatrix Layers: MHD Simulations Integrated with a Focused Transport Model

-One recent study used EPREM and CORHEL to model the 2000 July 14 solar proton event \citep{Young:2021}.
-This work highlighted use of the software suite within the STAT framework to model proton acceleration to GeV energies due to the passage of the CME through the low solar corona.
-The simulations were compared to GOES-8 observations.
-Simulation results roughly reproduced the peak event fluxes and the timing and spatial location of the energetic particle event.
+One recent study used STAT to model the 2000 July 14 solar proton event \citep{young:2021}.
+This work modeled proton acceleration to GeV energies due to the passage of the CME through the low solar corona.
+The simulation results compared well to GOES-8 observations, roughly reproducing the peak event fluxes and the timing and spatial location of the energetic particle event.
 The model was found to accurately describe the acceleration processes in the low corona and resolved the sites of most rapid acceleration close to the Sun.
 Integral flux envelopes from multiple simulated observers near Earth further improve the comparison to observations and increase potential for predicting SPEs.
 Broken power-law fits to fluence spectra agreed with diffusive acceleration theory over the low-energy range.
-Over the high-energy range, they demonstrate the variability in acceleration rate and mirror the inter-event variability observed in solar cycle 23 ground-level enhancements.
+Over the high-energy range, they demonstrated the variability in acceleration rate during a single SPE and mirrored the inter-event variability observed in solar cycle 23 ground-level enhancements.